Forms Validation

 Conditions

-and of course, we leave it without an error message (the condition just asks):
+method, and naturally, we don't provide an error message (the condition only asks):

 $form->addPassword('password', 'Password:')

-// if password is not longer than 8 characters ...
+// if the password length is not greater than 8

 ->addCondition($form::MaxLength, 8)

-Condition can be linked to a different element than the current one using addConditionOn()
+The condition can be linked to a control other than the current one using addConditionOn()

 .
 The first parameter is

-a reference to the field.
-In the following case, the email will only be required if the checkbox is checked (ie. its value is
+a reference to the control.
+In this example, the email will be required only if the checkbox is checked (i.e., its value

 $form->addEmail('email', 'Email:')